simphotonics/unitexpr/README.md

 multiplication.
 The remaining part of the unit expression will be multiplied with the unit attribute of the array.

+United array can be added to unit expressions as long as the base units match.

 To retain a numerical factor, for example `pi` as term of the unit expression it must be declared as a unit (see the example above).